havonz/SCRMapDocs/en/epScript-Reference/Built-in-Object-Types.md

 - ### PVariable

-    Player variable, it is actually another way of writing EUDVArray(8)() , that is, an array that stores different values for each player, with a maximum of 8 players in Starcraft.
+    Player variable, which is actually another representation of `EUDVArray(8)()`, that is, an array that stores different values for each player, with a maximum of 8 players in StarCraft.

     ```JavaScript
     object PVariable {